bklimchuk/flake-plugin/readme.md

-# Braces Plugin for Flake8
+# Function dsclaration plugin for Flake8

 This is a custom Flake8 plugin designed to enforce proper formatting of function definitions in Python.
 It ensures that function arguments are correctly aligned and formatted according to specified guidelines.